Eawag-AppliedSystemAnalysis/Kivu-Simstrat/README.md

-# Kivu-Simstrat model: for methae extraction scenarios
+# Kivu-Simstrat Model: For Methane Extraction Scenarios
 This is the user-friendly model version adapted for Lake Kivu under the consideration of Methane extraction operations.

 # How to run the model